derhuerst/pgbouncer-etcd-adapter/readme.md

 Usage:
     configure-pgbouncer-using-etcd
 Options:
+    -w  --watch                     Watch the etcd namespace, and regenerate the pgbouncer config as soon as any value has changed.
+                                      Default: false
     -p  --etcd-prefix               Key prefix in etcd to query/watch.
                                       Default: pgbouncer.
     -c  --path-to-pgbouncer-ini     Where pgbouncer's pgbouncer.ini shall be written to.